neo4j-partners/virtual-graph-dbx/virtual-graph.md

 ## 6. Inspect your graph

 Select **Query** from the left-side navigation and run Cypher against the Virtual Graph.
-Aura compiles each query into SQL and pushes most of the work to your Databricks warehouse; graph-specific operations run in Neo4j's graph compute layer.
+Aura compiles each query into SQL and pushes most of the work to your Databricks warehouse.
+Graph-specific operations run in Neo4j's graph compute layer.

 ### Transfers between accounts